RGraph is a JavaScript charts library based on

 so if you don't need this facility, you don't need this file.

-implementation, you can look at the basic examples which are included in the
+implementation, you can look at the basic examples that are

 Canvas and context references